Tax Zones

 In the Humber Freeport there are

-three new tax zones proposed:
+three new tax sites proposed:

 Hull East

-This zones takes in several different parcels of land.
+This site takes in several different parcels of land.
 They are ABP’s Humber International Enterprise Park, the Yorkshire Energy Park, Saltend Chemical Park and eastern portion of the Port of Hull.
-A new hydrogen plant is proposed within this zone as well as the opportunity to decarbonise Saltend Chemical Plant and create exportable surplus of hydrogen and decarbonised chemical products.
+A new hydrogen plant is proposed within this site as well as the opportunity to decarbonise Saltend Chemical Plant and create exportable surplus of hydrogen and decarbonised chemical products.
 The Yorkshire Energy Park offers immediate developable opportunities including incubation spaces and also the Saltend proposed site for Pensana plc, a rare earth processing plant which forms part of the magnet / battery supply chain for offshore wind and electric vehicles.

 Goole